xiaochuanle/NECAT/README.md

 NECAT is an error correction and *de-novo* assembly tool for Nanopore long noisy reads.

+If you are interested in calling Structural Variants from Nanopore reads, you are welcome to have a try our [necatsv](https://github.com/xiaochuanle/necatsv).

 # Installation

 We have sucessfully tested `NECAT` on